tjadams/Coding-Problems/dsalgo/README.md

 ### Arithmetic Shift vs Logical Shift vs Circular Shift
 Arithmetic Shift is `binaryNum << x` and `binaryNum >> x`.
 Arithmetic Shift shifts all the bits in a binary number left or right by x bit positions.
 When arithmetic shifting to the right, instead of being filled with all 0s as in the logical shift, the original leftmost bit (sometimes called the signbit if you're using signed integers) is maintained.
 When arithmetic shifting to the left, the MSB dissapears, all other bits are shifted left, and the LSB becomes 0.

-**Logical shift is often used when its operand (binary number) is being treated as a sequence of bits rather than as a number.** **<<< doesn't exist in Java because it's the same as <<.**Logical Shift is `binaryNum <<< x` and `binaryNum >>> x`.
+**Logical shift (three arrows) is often used when its operand (binary number) is being treated as a sequence of bits rather than as a number.** **<<< doesn't exist in Java because it's the same as <<.**Logical Shift is `binaryNum <<< x` and `binaryNum >>> x`.
 Logical Shift also shifts all the bits in a binary number left or right by x bit positions.
 When logical shifting to the right, 0s are filled in to the MSB and other bit positions following the MSB towards the right.
 When logical shifting to the left, 0s are filled in to the LSB and other bit positions following the LSB towards the left.

 Circular shift a.k.a. bitwise rotation is exactly what it sounds like.
 If you shift past the left boundary, the bits that were shifted past the boundary reappear on the right boundary.
 Same with shifting past right but with the reappearance occurring at the left boundary. **Neither Arithmetic of Logical shifts are circular shifts.**